TeamMoonstorm/Starstorm2/SS2-Project/Assets/Starstorm2/README.md

     * Invading Nemesis Commando has been rebalanced.
     * Mending Orbs no longer gain elite effects during elite events.
     * Married Lemurians no longer have their elite type overriden during elite events.

-### 0.3.50
-* Items
-    * Fixed Hunter's Sigil adding 20000% damage and not 20%.
-Additionally fixed its description still mentioning crit chance and not damage.

-### 0.3.49
-* General
-    * Fixed Spanish translation not appearing.
-* Survivors
-    * Nemesis Commando's sword now actually does damage again.